FIE450 Programming with Applications in Finance

 - price options by means of Monte-Carlo simulation;

 - compute risk measures.

-- utilize the obtained programming and modelling skills for solving problems in finance.
+- utilize the obtained programming and modeling skills for solving problems in finance.

 This course is taught using a combination of regular lectures and examples.
 The lectures are aimed at providing the core information about finance while the lecture examples shall help to comprehend and deepen the understanding of the key ideas of the lecture.
 The examples shall be worked out and implemented in R by each student individually.
 To encourage students to solve all the examples on their own there will be no code snippets made available by the lecturer; only the solutions.

-Students are urged to bring their private laptops with them to be able to solve the examples during the lecture.
+Students are urged to bring their laptops to be able to solve the examples during the lecture.

 Successful completion of the course FIE400E(N) is required.
 Basic knowledge in programming.

 The final grade is based on two group assignments (4 members), each weight 50%, graded on A-F and needs to be in English.
 Each group assignment will have an R-code as its delivery.
 Only the overall course grade will be presented on the transcript and the diploma.